Mook-as/stackato-doc/user/reference/client-ref.rst

       <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
       <div class="inner" style="display:none;">

-    -n
-      Alias of --no-prompt.
-    --width

-	    The line width to format the help for.
-	    Defaults to the terminal width, or 80 when no terminal is available.

-    --noprompt
-      Alias of --no-prompt.
+    --by-category

+		Activate by-category form of the help.

+    --full

+		Activate full form of the help.

     --json

 		Activate json form of the help.

-    --short

-		Activate short form of the help.

-    --non-interactive
-      Alias of --no-prompt.
-    -w
-      Alias of --width.
     --list

 		Activate list form of the help.